rivetchip/electron-simple-movie-collection/README.md

-# Simple Movie Collection cross-app
+# Simple Movie Collection app
 (currently in beta and under heavy development)

-Simple application for managing your personnal movie collections.
+Simple application for managing your personnal movie collection.
 Can also fetch informations from TMDb.

 Available on Linux, Windows & Android.